FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 It is therefore very advisable to solve redundancy on top of the virtual machine, e.g. by building a replicated database setup.
 If, however, your database is replicated anyway you may no longer need the more expensive storage options and this can be a great way to save costs.

+{{ quiz("Which of the following is provided by local storage?", [
+    answer("Fault-tolerance in the face of a machine failure.", false), answer("High IO performance.", true),
+    answer("The ability to move the data volume to a different machine.", false), answer("The ability to access the data volume from several machines at once.", false), answer("Data consistency.", true),
+]) }}

 ### Network Block Storage